The old workshop in Bøvlingbjerg

-2. Sawing the piece
+2. Sawing the spoon

 Once we have found a suitable horn, we draw an outline of the spoon onto its surface and saw out the piece using a band saw.
-When producing a set of salad servers we try to make three spoons from each horn, as one is often lost to imperfections in the horn.
+When producing a set of salad servers we try to make three spoons from each horn, as one is often lost due to imperfections in the horn.

 3. Rubbing the spoon

-‘Rubbing’ a spoon means that we grind it to a uniform thickness using very coarse sandpaper.
+‘Rubbing’ a spoon means that we grind it to a even thickness using very coarse sandpaper.
 This process is very important, as the spoon can be shaped and sanded much easier and quicker from a piece of uniform thickness.